Yellow background with a pattern of hexagons in various sizes and shades of yellow.

 5. Uncertainty about goal categories and long-term ownership model

-Outcome: clear iteration tasks and reframed scope.
+Clear iteration tasks and reframed scope:

 • Clickable goals on a goal preview timeline - ensuring all interactions mirrored existing familiar patterns